vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 - All modifications should maintain the time sequence of route loading
 - All modules should support the warm restart operations after modified
 - With the optimization of this HLD implemented, the end-to-end BGP loading performance should be improved at least by 95%
 - The new optimization codes would be turn off by default.
-It could be turned on via configuration.
+It could be turned on via configuration

 ## High-Level Proposal

 ### Modification in orchagent/syncd to enable multi-threading
-Figure 5 below illustrates the high level architecture modification for `orchagent` and `syncd`, it compares the original architecture and the new pipeline architecture proposed by this HLD.
+Figure 6 below illustrates the high level architecture modification for `orchagent` and `syncd`, it compares the original architecture and the new pipeline architecture proposed by this HLD.
 The pipeline design changes the workflow of both `orchagent` and `syncd`, thus enabling them to employ multiple threads to do sub-tasks concurrently.

 Take `orchagent` for example, a single task of `orchagent` contains three sub-tasks `pops`, `addToSync` and `doTask`, and originally `orchagent` performs the three sub-tasks in serial.
 A new `pops` sub-task can only begin after the previous `doTask` is finished.
 The proposed design utilizes a separate thread to run `pops`, which decouples the `pops` sub-task from `addToSync` and `doTask`.
 As the figure shows, in the new pipeline architecture, a new `pops` sub-task begins immediately when it's ready, not having to wait for the previous `addToSync` and `doTask` to finish.

 <figure align=center>
     <img src="images/pipeline-timeline.png">
-    <figcaption>Figure 5.
+    <figcaption>Figure 6.
 Pipeline architecture compared with the original serial architecture<figcaption>
 </figure>

 #### Ring buffer for low-cost thread coordination